hinqiwame/lyricbin/README.md

 # lyricbin
-Desktop app to search for song's lyrics.
+Simple desktop app to search for song's lyrics.